The 5-Why analysis method is used to move past symptoms and understand the true root cause of a problem by asking "why" five times successively.

 5-Why analysis is more than just an iterative process or a simple question asking activity.
 The purpose behind a 5-why analysis is to get the right people in the room discussing all of the possible root causes of a given defect in a process.

 Many times teams will stop once a reason for a defect has been identified.
 These conclusions often do not get to the root cause.
-A disciplined 5-why approach will push teams to think outside the box and reach a root cause where the team can actually make a postive difference in the problem, instead of treating symptoms.
+A disciplined 5-why approach will push teams to think outside the box and reach a root cause where the team can actually make a positive difference in the problem, instead of treating symptoms.